Ericsson/puppet-module-vmware/README.md

 # puppet-module-vmware
 ===

-Manage VMware - Install vmwaretools
+Manage VMware - Install vmwaretools.
 Will remove vmware tools that has been installed from script if present.

 ===